MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 ### Records & Labels

-Internally, DataKnots use a column-oriented storage mechanism that handles hierarchies and graphs.
 Data objects in this model can be created using the `Record` combinator.
+Calculations could be performed on record sets.

     GM = Record(:name => "GARRY M", :salary => 260004)
     void[GM]